 Since the average density of a black hole inside its Schwarzschild radius is inversely proportional to the square of its mass, supermassive black holes are much less dense than stellar black holes.
 The average density of a 108M☉ black hole is comparable to that of water.[285][373]
 Consequently, the physics of matter forming a supermassive black hole is much better understood and the possible alternative explanations for supermassive black hole observations are much more mundane.
 For example, a supermassive black hole could be modelled by a large cluster of very dark objects.
 However, such alternatives are typically not stable enough to explain the supermassive black hole candidates.[285][374][375]

-Because, according to the no-hair theorem, a black hole has only a few internal parameters, most of the information about the matter that went into forming the black hole is lost.
-Regardless of the type of matter which goes into a black hole, it appears that only information concerning the total mass, charge, and angular momentum are conserved.
-When black holes were thought to persist forever, this information loss was not problematic, as the information can be thought of as existing inside the black hole, inaccessible from the outside, but represented on the event horizon in accordance with the holographic principle.[further explanation needed] However, black holes slowly evaporate by emitting Hawking radiation.
-This radiation does not appear to carry any additional information about the matter that formed the black hole, meaning that this information appears to be gone forever.[392]
+According to the no-hair theorem, a black hole is defined by only three parameters: its mass, charge, and angular momentum.
+This seems to mean that all other information about the matter that went into forming the black hole is lost, as there is no way to determine anything about the black hole from outside other than those three parameters.
+When black holes were thought to persist forever, this information loss was not problematic, as the information can be thought of as existing inside the black hole.
+However, black holes slowly evaporate by emitting Hawking radiation.
+This radiation does not appear to carry any additional information about the matter that formed the black hole, meaning that this information is seemingly gone forever.
+This is called theblack hole information paradox.[376][377][378]
+Theoretical studies analyzing the paradox have led to both further paradoxes and new ideas about the intersection of quantum mechanics and general relativity.
+While there is no consensus on the resolution of the paradox, work on the problem is expected to be important for a theory ofquantum gravity.[379]: 126

 ^Einstein, Albert (1915).
 "Feldgleichungen der Gravitation" [Field Equations of Gravitation].Preussische Akademie der Wissenschaften, Sitzungsberichte:844–847.